 For large designs, a monolithic VLSI flow may take the EDA tools a very long time to process and optimize, to the extent that it may not be feasable sometimes.
 Hammer supports a hierarchical physical design flow, which decomposes the design into several specified sub-components and runs the flow on each sub-components separetly.
 Hammer is then able to assemble these blocks together into a top-level design.
 This hierarchical approach speeds up the VLSI flow for large designs, especially designs in which there may me multiple instantiations of the same sub-components(since the sub-component can simply be replicated in the layout).
 While hierarchical physical design can be performed in multiple ways (top-down, bottom-up, abutment etc.), Hammer currently supports only the bottom-up approach.
-The bottom-up approach traverses a tree representing the hierarchy starting from the leaves and towards the direction of the root (the "top level"), and runs the physical design flow on each node of the hierarchy tree using the previously layed-out children nodes.
-As nodes get closer to the root (or "top level") of the hierarchy, largers sections of the design get layed-out.
+The bottom-up approach traverses a tree representing the hierarchy starting from the leaves and towards the direction of the root (the "top level"), and runs the physical design flow on each node of the hierarchy, largers sections of the design get layed-out.

 The Hammer hierarchical flow relies on a manually-specified descrition of the desired heirarchy tree.
-The specification of the heirarchy tree is defined based on the instance names in the generated Verilog, which sometime make this specification challenging due to inconsisent instance names.
+The specification of the heirarchy tree is defined based on the instance names in the generated Verilog, which sometime make this specification challenging due to inconsistent instance names.
 Additionally, the specification of the heirarchy tree is intertwined with the manual specification of a floorplan for the design.